Bike Industry's Oversupply Crisis: How a Profit-First Model Can Be the Solution

 Vosper points out that the problem's origin lies in the industry's long-held, flawed goal of prioritizing market share above all else.
 This mindset, especially among the "Big Four" major brands, has been the dominant business principle since the Bike 2.0 era (late 1990s to early 2000s).

 However, pursuing sales growth in a saturated market is a paradox.
-The U.S. cycling population has not grown in the last 25 years.
-As Vosper bluntly states, "The bike boom is 50 years gone, and it’s not coming back any time soon."
+Data from industry bodies like PeopleForBikes suggests the U.S. cycling population has hovered around 50 million participants for years, showing negligible growth.
+[1] As Vosper bluntly states, "The bike boom is 50 years gone, and it’s not coming back any time soon."

 The Prisoner's Dilemma of Discounting

-To capture share, brands resort to price cuts, falling into a classic "prisoner's dilemma."
+To capture share in this stagnant market, brands resort to price cuts, falling into a classic "prisoner's dilemma."
 "One way to steal sales from your competitors is to discount," Vosper explains.
 While this sacrifices profit, the hope is to boost market share through increased volume.
 In the short term, the first to discount might benefit.
 But in the long run, "all vendors are selling at the same reduced prices," and the only result is that "more product is forced into a market that doesn’t want it, via a profit-destroying discount mechanism."

-Worse, brands intentionally over-order and force unwanted products onto their dealers.
+Worse, brands intentionally over-order and force unwanted products onto their dealers, a practice sometimes called "channel stuffing."
 As Vosper incisively notes, "The practice of oversupply is not just deliberate, it’s an essential part of the quadropoly’s business model."

 The Inventory Crisis: A Symptom of Systemic Flaws